HBO Max celebrates women’s empowerment with a special selection of content

 THE HBO Max celebrates women every day, sharing stories in which they can feel present, confident and able to do everything and more – for themselves and for what they care about.
 There are many stereotypes that need to be left behind and even more steps to be taken towards gender equality, but at HBO Max there are many female representatives who make women feel closer and closer to this equality.
-That’s why HBO Max created a special carousel called messed with a, MIXED WITH ALL.
+That’s why HBO Max created a special carousel called MADE WITH ONE, MISSED WITH ALL.
 NO ONE WILL STAND IN THEIR WAYso that everyone can enjoy the most empowering titles made by and for women and, why not, for society itself:

 ERIN BROCKOVICH: A WOMAN OF TALENT